This post may contain affiliate sales links. Please see my full disclosure policy for details

 - Check your muffins for doneness by inserting a toothpick into the center of the muffin.
 If your toothpick comes out clean, your muffin is done.
 Allow muffins to cool completely in the pan.

-- For the glaze.
-Combine powdered sugar with lemon juice and milk.
+- Combine powdered sugar with lemon juice and milk.
 Whisk until smooth.
 Add additional powdered sugar to thicken or additional milk to make thinner.

 - Drizzle glaze over cooled muffins.